Call signs in Japan: Amateur radio callsign areas

 In Japan, amateur radio (ham radio) licensing of operators is regulated by the Ministry of Internal Affairs and Communications (MIC, 総務省 Sōmu-shō) with the Japan Amateur Radio League (JARL, 日本アマチュア無線連盟) acting as a national amateur radio organization.
 The IARU cites a year 2000 count of licensed ham operators at 1,296,059, out of a total population of 126,925,843.
 The MIC publishes data showing 446,602 licensed stations as of October 2011.

 Amateur radio call signs are assigned based on the area of residence, with the country divided into 10 areas as follows (listed from Northeast to Southwest):

 Outlying regions use a subset of the allocated prefixes:

 Most call signs are of the "2x3" format (2 letters, a digit, and 3 letters).
 There are some special-event and "old-timer" calls that are "2x2", and a small number of "2x1" calls for special events and other special purposes.

+Broadcasting

+Radio and television stations in Japan all use callsigns starting with "JO", followed by two letters and an appropriate suffix.
+Suffixes include "-FM", "-TV" for analogue television, "-TAM" for EIAJ MTS secondary audio program services over analogue television, and "-DTV" for digital television.
+Broadcast auxiliary signals may use numbers in their callsigns.